sethcohn/mkbeat/Readme.txt

-mkbeat.pl is a Perl script to take a beat description file and generate a corresponding beat bar using ASS subtitles.
+mkbeat.pl is a Perl script to take a beat description file and generate a corresponding beat meter using ASS subtitles.

 Summary of Usage
 ================